Takhi77/Solana-raydium-volume-bot/README.md

 Telegram: [@Ruby0107](https://t.me/@Ruby0107)

-You can always find me here, for help, or for other projects.
+You can always feel free to find me here for my help on other projects.